rpivo/react-vs-svelte-vs-vue/README.md

 #### Cons

-- Opinionated entry file setup due to bootstrapping.
-- Requires build and css modification to the Svelte template to achieve the simplified, vanilla setup above.
+- Requires build and css modification to the Svelte template to achieve the stripped-down, unopinionated setup above.

 ### Vue